StellarSand/privacy-settings/Privacy Settings/Brave-Mobile.md

+## Leo
+- Show autocomplete suggestions in address bar: Off

 ## Search engines
-- Standard Tab: DuckDuckGo or any other privacy respecting search engine like Brave/Startpage etc.
+- Standard Tab: `DuckDuckGo` or any other privacy respecting search engine like `Brave`, `Startpage` etc.
-- Private Tab: DuckDuckGo or any other privacy respecting search engine like Brave/Startpage etc.
+- Private Tab: `DuckDuckGo` or any other privacy respecting search engine like `Brave`, `Startpage` etc.